Dual Diagnosis Treatment Center in Florida

 Heroin Addiction and Depression

 It is common to see heroin addiction and depression exist in tandem.
 According to the World Health Organization, depression is the leading cause of ill health and disability worldwide.
 Some people who suffer from depression begin using heroin to help their mood improve, as heroin causes temporary feelings of euphoria.
 However, after even one use, heroin may cause users to experience a depressive state.
 This can lead to depressive episodes and even suicidal thoughts with those who have a history of depression.

 Individuals who have experienced intense trauma often develop Post Traumatic Stress Disorder (PTSD) within a few months after a traumatic incident occurs.
 To treat PTSD, some will self-medicate with prescription painkillers (opioids), which can be highly addictive.
 A user’s PTSD and opioid addiction will then begin to fuel each other, causing feelings of agitation, physical pain, and intense anxiety.

-Footprints: A Holistic Dual Diagnosis Treatment Center
+Footprints: A Holistic Dual Diagnosis Treatment Center in Florida

 Anonymous Footprints Testimonial“I had everything I wanted in life except happiness.
 I found Footprints and my life changed in one day.
 I attribute all the great things that have come to me from my experience at this recovery center.
 This is not a place to be counted as a number.
 This family owned and operated center went over and beyond to help support me and my family throughout the hardest times of our life.
 If anyone is wavering in their decision on where to become sober, I highly suggest Footprints Beachside Recovery”